-- 1. It is the intent of SCDOT to award a stipend of \$400,000.00 to each responsible Proposer that submits a and responsive Technical Proposal and Cost Proposal Proposer subject to the terms of the Stipend Agreement set forth in Section 13 of the RFP Instructions. - 2.
+- It is the intent of SCDOT to award a stipend of \$400,000.00 to each responsible Proposer that submits a and responsive Technical Proposal and Cost Proposal Proposer subject to the terms of the Stipend Agreement set forth in Section 13 of the RFP Instructions. - 2.
 If Proposer elects to receive a stipend, the Stipend Acknowledgement form and Stipend Agreement shall be signed by Proposer and submitted as part of the unsealed Technical Proposal.
 The Stipend Agreement will not count against the specified page limit.

-If Proposer accepts a stipend, all information obtained under this RFP from such Proposer will become the property of SCDOT without restriction or limitation on its use, including Alternative Technical Concepts (ATCs).
+If Proposer accepts a stipend, all information obtained by SCDOT under this RFP from or on behalf of such Proposer will become the property of SCDOT without restriction or limitation on its use, including Alternative Technical Concepts (ATCs).
 If Proposer accepts a stipend, SCDOT shall have unrestricted authority to publish, disclose, distribute, or otherwise use in whole or in part any reports, data, or other materials prepared under this RFP.
 SCDOT shall retain ownership of all plans, specifications, and related documents.
-If a Proposer elects not to accept the stipend, Proposer's ATCs may remain the property of Proposer.
+If a Proposer elects not to accept the stipend, SCDOT has no responsibility or obligation to return the materials to the Proposer Proposer's ATCs may remain the property of Proposer.